Outdoor Wood Furnaces, A Comprehensive Guide to Heating Your Home with Wood

 Types of Outdoor Wood Furnaces

-• Forced Air Outdoor Wood Furnace: A blower forces heated air into your home from an OWF.
+Outdoor wood boilers fall into two common types, each with its own advantages and drawbacks: 1.
+The mid-rise design is good for zone-heating, but emits more smoke than the high-rise option.
+2. The high-rise design efficiently produces more usable heat with far less smoke compared to the mid-rise design.- Forced Air Outdoor Wood Furnace: A blower forces heated air into your home from an OWF.
 Most forced air systems have lower initial costs than hydronic systems, are provide quick heat response times, and are great for quickly heating up rooms.
 While less efficient than hydronic systems and often resulting in less even heating around the house, forced-air systems usually have lower capital costs compared with hydronic systems.
 They also tend to be simpler, with fewer power and moving parts.

-• Hydronic Outdoor Wood Furnaces: A hydronic system heats water that heads into your home to radiators or baseboard heaters.
+- Hydronic Outdoor Wood Furnaces: A hydronic system heats water that heads into your home to radiators or baseboard heaters.
 Some hydronic systems even have the option of radiant floor heating, which distributes warm water to pipes underneath floors and, in turn, heats them with gentle warmth that rises evenly throughout the home.
 Because hydronic systems distribute water, they are inherently efficient since water is a very effective conduit for heat.
 They are also good for homes with larger square footage (more than 3,000 square feet) or many floors, as the heat is well-distributed.
 That’s why hydronic systems are often thought of as the ‘premium’ option – they cost a little more upfront, but have the potential to be less expensive to operate over the long term.

 Benefits of Using an Outdoor Wood Furnace